 Then finally that we’re not doing too badly despite all this, and so can afford to carry on regardless.
 But all the time, in the words of Poltergeist, “they’re here”.
 They being alternate suppliers.

 Staying with your own tastes and interests, how loyal would you be if a new retailer emailed you exactly the things you were interested in?
 All the stats are explicit on this that within three opportunities to purchase, you will make that decision to buy if your receptors are not sustained and indeed fulfilled by your existing suppliers.
 Once that decision is taken, the new supplier, providing they have their wits about them, will continue serving that consumer and replace you as their preferred source perpetually.

 The Bordeaux drinker to their favourite claret, the fashionista to their preferred brands, style, colour and cloth.
-The pet owner to the brands their pooch drools over.
+The pet owner to the brands their pooch drool over.
 The foody to their preferred and inordinately varied and idiosyncratic choices, after all, there is no point sending luxury brand details to own label shoppers.
-Stop offending your customers, give them what they want.
+Stop offending your consumers, give them what they want.

 Maria Antoinette is famously quoted, when observing the starving Parisian peasants, “let them eat cake”.
 If she’d got her product selection right, she might have stayed around a little longer to appreciate the distinction.

 I love this, quite literally losing your head but for offering the right product lol :).
 So “on the money”.

 Food for thought indeed.
 I employ a considerable number of people working permanently on promotional email marketing; it’s good to be reminded the focus should always be on the products most likely to be purchased.